Why Do Speech Language Models Fail to Generate Semantically Coherent Outputs? A Modality Evolving Perspective: Results and Analysis

 Following the methodology of scaling laws~\cite{kaplan_scaling_2020}, this subsection compares LMs trained with an equivalent amount of computational resources.
 In this work, since we train models of the same size, we measure computational effort by the number of tokens the model has processed within the first epoch of training.
 For each objective task, we evaluate the LM checkpoints across various stages of progress within the first epoch.
 The results are presented in Figure \ref{fig:main-res-scale}.
 Each point in the figure corresponds to a specific checkpoint, where the x-axis represents the number of trained tokens, and the y-axis denotes the corresponding task accuracy.
 The points are color-coded to distinguish between different modalities.

-We fit a scaling law-inspired straight line to the set of points corresponding to each (task, modality) pair~\cite{kaplan_scaling_2020}.
-Specifically, let computation (number of trained tokens) be denoted as $C$ and downstream task accuracy as $y$.
-We assume the following relationship holds within a certain range:

-where the linear coefficients $k$ and $b$ can be inferred from the experimental results.
-A higher value of $k$ indicates that increasing the same amount of training computation improves the downstream task performance of the modality more rapidly.
-In the figure, both axes are log-scaled to better visualize the linear scaling trends.

 Almost all straight lines fit their respective point sets well, and except for the combination of (sWUGGY, \texttt{Speech-HuBERT}), all slopes are positive.
-The specific fitting parameters are shown in Table \ref{tab:scaling_params}.
 It can be observed that, for lexical tasks, except for \texttt{Speech-HuBERT}, the $k$ values of other modality LMs are approximately similar, indicating that factor C has the most significant impact.
 This result aligns with Table \ref{tab:infl-factor-cvg}.
 Similarly, in syntactic tasks, both factors B and C negatively affect the scaling speed of the models.
 In semantic tasks, factors A, B, and C all influence performance scaling to some extent.